Adeemy/end-to-end-ml/README.md

 # End-to-end ML Project

-This project is an end-to-end ML project on tabular data that applies software engineering practices in machine learning.
-It covers the entire lifecycle of a ML model from data exploration, preprocessing, feature engineering, model selection, training, evaluation, to deployment.
+This project is an end-to-end ML project on tabular data that incorporates software engineering principles in machine learning.
+It spans the whole lifecycle of a ML model, from data exploration, preprocessing, feature engineering, model selection, training, evaluation, to deployment.

-The project uses the Diabetes Health Indicators public dataset from [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), which was originally published by CDC.
-The dataset contains various information about patients such as demographics, lab results, and self-reported health history.
-The objective is to build a classifier that can predict whether a patient has diabetes, is pre-diabetic, or healthy.
+The project leverages the Diabetes Health Indicators public dataset from [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), which was originally sourced from CDC.
+The dataset comprises various information about patients, such as demographics, lab results, and self-reported health history.
+The goal is to develop a classifier that can discern whether a patient has diabetes, is pre-diabetic, or healthy.
+This project, however, does not focus on achieving higher accuracy, as that is beyond the scope of this project.

-The project follows best software engineering practices in machine learning, such as modular code, documentation, testing, logging, configuration, and version control.
-The project also demonstrates how to use various tools and frameworks, such as pandas, scikit-learn, [feast](https://feast.dev), [optuna](https://optuna.org), experiment tracking using [Comet](https://www.comet.com/site/), and Docker, to streamline the ML workflow and improve the model performance.
+The project adheres to best software engineering practices in machine learning, such as modular code, documentation, testing, logging, configuration, and version control.
+The project also demonstrates how to utilize various tools and frameworks, such as pandas, scikit-learn, [feast](https://feast.dev), [optuna](https://optuna.org), experiment tracking using [Comet](https://www.comet.com/site/), and Docker, to facilitate the ML workflow and enhance the model performance.

+Some of the notable features of the project are:

+- The repo is **configurable** using config files, which allow the user to easily change the dataset, model, hyperparameters, and other settings without modifying the code.

+- The project uses **hyperparameters optimization** using optuna, which is a hyperparameters optimization framework that offers several advantages, such as efficient search algorithms, parallel and distributed optimization, and visualization of the optimization process.

+- The project uses the **f_beta score** as the optimization metric, which is a generalization of the f1 score (i.e., beta = 1) that can be adjusted to give more weights to precision or recall.
+The use of f_beta score is appropriate in many practical use cases, as in reality precision and recall are rarely equally important.

+- The project ensures **reproducibility** using Docker, which is a tool that creates isolated environments for running applications.
+The project containerizes the model with its dependencies, and provides a devcontainer configuration that allows the user to recreate the dev environment in VS code.

+- The project uses **experiment tracking and logging** using Comet, which is a platform for managing and comparing ML experiments.
+The project logs the model performance, hyperparameters, and artifacts to Comet, which can be accessed through a web dashboard.
+The user can also visualize and compare different experiments using Comet.

 ### Project structure

-The project consists of an EDA notebook in notebooks folder and scripts in src folder, which are organized as follows:
+The project consists of the following folders and files:

+- config: contains configuration files that includes parameters for data preprocessing and transformation, and model training.

-- notebooks: This folder includes a notebook (eda.ipynb) that performs exploratory data analysis (EDA) on the dataset, such as descriptive statistics, data visualization, and correlation analysis.
-It also builds a baseline model (logistic regression) using scikit-learn, which achieves high precision and recall scores (above 0.80) on the test set.
+- notebooks: contains a notebook (eda.ipynb) that conducts exploratory data analysis (EDA) on the dataset, such as descriptive statistics, data visualization, and correlation analysis.
+It also establishes a baseline model (logistic regression) using scikit-learn, which achieves high precision and recall scores (above 0.80) on the test set.
+Other notebooks can be added to this folder if needed.

-- src/feature_store: This folder contains the script (generate_initial_data.py) that imports the original dataset from the source [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), and creates the inference set (5\% of the original dataset).
+- src/feature_store: contains the scripts for data ingestion and transformation.
+The script (generate_initial_data.py) imports the original dataset from the source [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), and creates the inference set (5% of the original dataset).
 The inference set is used to simulate production data, which is scored using the deployed model via a REST API call.
-The raw dataset is then preprocessed and transformed (prep_data.py) before ingesting it by feature store.
-See README.md in the feature_store folder for more details about feature store setup.
+The script (prep_data.py) preprocesses and transforms the raw dataset before ingesting it by feature store.
+For more details about feature store setup, see README.md in the feature_store folder.

-- src/training: This folder contains the scripts for data splitting, model training, evaluation, and selection.
-The train set is split into a training set, to train models, and a validation set for model selection.
+- src/training: contains the scripts for data splitting, model training, evaluation, and selection.
+The script (split_data.py) splits the train set into a training set, to train models, and a validation set for model selection.
 The test set is used to assess the generalization capability of the best model (used only once).
-It applies data preprocessing on the training set using a sklearn pipeline, such as handling missing values, feature scaling, feature engineering, feature selection, and categorical features encoding.
-It also implements hyperparameter optimization (train.py) using the optuna framework, and compares the results with the baseline model.
+The script (train.py) applies data preprocessing on the training set using a sklearn pipeline, such as handling missing values, feature scaling, feature engineering, feature selection, and categorical features encoding.
+It also implements hyperparameter optimization using the optuna framework, and compares the results with the baseline model.
 The training pipeline is tracked and managed by [Comet](https://www.comet.com/site/), which records the model parameters, metrics, and artifacts.
-Once the best challenger model is selected, it is registered in the Comet workspace.
+Once the best model is selected, it is registered in the Comet workspace as champion model.

-- src/inference: This folder contains the script for scoring new data via REST API using containerized model, which is deployed using GitHub Actions CI/CD pipeline.
+- src/inference: contains the script for scoring new data via REST API using containerized model, which is deployed using GitHub Actions CI/CD pipeline.

 Below is the project structure.